 In the early days of ZacTax, we allowed users to attach tags to taxpayers primarily for improving search.
 Having limited utility, it wasn't heavily used at the time.
 So we removed the ability for users to add tags, but we didn't get rid of tagging.
 We still rely on tagging heavily throughout ZacTax for internal uses (sales tax audit being one example).

 As a proof of concept, we wrote a simple script that downloads this table of marketplace providers and tags each one present in your sales tax data with #marketplace.
 Then we added search support for tags in the monthly taxpayer breakdown table:

-Once we decided to re-purpose (and supercharge) our support for tagging, we realized that this would actually help with several feature requests we're currently in the design-stage for.
+Once we decided to repurpose (and supercharge) our support for tagging, we realized that this would actually help with several feature requests we're currently in the design-state for.

 Simply searching by tag wasn't enough to make tagging useful in ZacTax v1, and we don't expect it to be useful enough to keep around in v3 either.
 Tagging should be just another way to categorize your data, no different than the built-in classifications we provide such as by industry or geography.
 Aggregation, reporting, and more should be available by tags, too.